-Policy 102 Non-Discrimination, Equal Employment Opportunity and Affirmative Action genetic information or characteristics, sexual orientation, reproductive health decision-making, or any other consideration made unlawful by federal, state or local laws.
+Policy 102 Non-Discrimination, Equal Employment Opportunity and Affirmative Action genetic information or characteristics, sexual orientation, reproductive health decision-making, the use of cannabis off the job and away from the workplace, or any other consideration made unlawful by federal, state or local laws.
 All such discrimination is unlawful.